Kataruse/QuestLog/README.md

 ## How to install
 Download the repository and extract.

+Install Python Prereqs: `pip install requests ast fastapi pydantic starlette uvicorn`

+Note: This should be all of the packages that need to be installed that are not bundled with Python by default.

+Install Node Prereqs: `npm install express cors node-fetch`

 ## How to use
 From the project root:
 Start the web server: